HOrdover/craftlit-moby/content/🎤022 Moby Full Text Chs38.md

 [^1]: Interesting - his soul is a "she"!
 Is that normal?
 Like ships are always "she"?
 [^2]: *Ground arms* = stack weapons on the ground, for a drill; lay down arms AND —This is the first time Starbuck has had to face social maneuvering.
 He's used to reading a whale and responds appropriately.
 He's used to reading a crew and being a good First Mate.
 He is NOT used to being matched against a madman who is irrational.
 There are rules of life that are to be followed and suddenly he's working for a guy who has tossed the rule  book out the window.
-[^3]: Hearkens back to [[🎤021 Moby Full Text Ch 37|Chapter 37]] where Ahab ended talking about trains and rifled mountains where train tunnels are drilled.
+[^3]: Hearkens back to [[🎤021 Moby Full Text Ch37|Chapter 37]] where Ahab ended talking about trains and rifled mountains where train tunnels are drilled.
 [^4]: Oof - like being caught in the harpoon rope and towed by the whale.
 [^5]: Referring to Ahab's "*Who's over me?"* and Starbuck takes that to the next level... you say you're a fair man—a democrat—whereas to anyone beneath you, you're a tyrant.
 (They, too, needed 360 work reviews in 1850!)
 [^6]: two ways forward - follow orders and rebel inside, and hate Ahab while pitying him at the same time—this is gonna be one miserable voyage for Starbuck.